 Overview

-Simon has a busy practice across a range of chancery and commercial work, with a particular focus on insolvency and companies work.
+Simon was called to the Bar in 2009 and has developed a practice across a range of chancery and commercial work, with a particular dual focus on insolvency and companies work and on probate and related matters.

 Simon appears in the Court of Appeal, High Court, the Court of Protection, and County Court.
 He is regularly instructed in interim applications, trials and appeals.
 As well as his advocacy work, Simon provides advice across the full range of his practice areas, and he has experience of both contentious and non-contentious drafting.
 He has advised clients at mediations and has experience of assisting clients to negotiate settlements to claims, including at the door of the court.

-Simon is one of the editors of the current edition of Schaw-Miller and Bailey on Personal Insolvency (2017 edition, LexisNexis) and of the forthcoming edition of Gough on Company Charges (LexisNexis), and is the general editor of chambers’ magazine, the Three Stone Triannual Review.
-He regularly writes and speaks on areas relevant to his practice.
+He is one of the editors of the current edition of Schaw-Miller and Bailey on Personal Insolvency (2022 edition, LexisNexis), and regularly writes and speaks on areas relevant to his practice.

 Cases of interest

-• Deacon v Yaseen: Instructed for the defendant in a case about the valuation of doctors’ surgery premises for the purposes of the buy-out of a retiring partner.
-(Bristol District Registry, HHJ Matthews sitting as a judge of the High Court, [2020] EWHC 465 (Ch))
+• Deacon v Yaseen: Instructed for the defendant in a case about the valuation of doctors’ surgery premises for the purposes of the buy-out of a retiring partner ([2020] EWHC 465 (Ch), HHJ Matthews sitting as a judge of the High Court)

 • Re MJT Consultants Ltd: Instructed for the liquidator and the company in a claim against a director of the company concerning breaches of his director’s duties, which holds that a company should not and cannot be tainted by the conduct of the office-holder such as to be refused relief under the clean hands doctrine (Insolvency and Companies Court, Deputy ICC Judge Baister, 2019, unreported)

-• Amin v London Borough of Redbridge: Instructed for the trustee in an appeal concerning who should pay the costs following the annulment of a bankruptcy order which itself followed a successful appeal of council tax liability orders (Chancery Division, Nugee J, [2018] EWHC 3100 (Ch), [2018] All ER (D) 82 (Nov), [2019] BPIR 1, [2019] RVR 133))
+• Amin v London Borough of Redbridge: Instructed for the trustee in an appeal concerning who should pay the costs following the annulment of a bankruptcy order which itself followed a successful appeal of council tax liability orders ([2019] BPIR 1), Nugee J)

-• Re D’Eye: Instructed for a number of the respondents to at application under s 284 of the Insolvency Act 1986, which provides important guidance on the meaning and nature of that section and the court’s jurisdiction arising under it, in particular on the inter-relation between that section and the law of unjust enrichment.
-(Bankruptcy, Chief Registrar Baister, [2016] BPIR 883, [2016] All ER (D) 66 (May))
+• Re D’Eye: Instructed for a number of the respondents to at application under s 284 of the Insolvency Act 1986, which provides important guidance on the meaning and nature of that section and the court’s jurisdiction arising under it, in particular on the inter-relation between that section and the law of unjust enrichment. ([2016] BPIR 883, Bankruptcy, Chief Registrar Baister)

 Education